 No matter which quilt set you choose, you can rest easy knowing you did your research to see what’s out there.
 Here’s our buying guide with a rundown on all the features and styles to consider, plus some of our favorites.

 A quilt set typically consists of three matching pieces: one coverlet and two pillow shams, although some sets include throw pillows, too.
-For the most part, don’t expect to find solid shams with a printed coverlet, or vice versa.
-For some people, the coordinated look can be overwhelming, whereas for others, it’s a perfectly styled arrangement.
+For the most part, don’t expect to find solid shams with a printed coverlet or vice versa.
+For some people, the coordinated look can be overwhelming, but for others, it’s a perfectly styled arrangement.

 Coverlet: Coverlets are generally long enough to reach the floor, or close to it.
 They often feature a reinforced hem to prevent unraveling or shedding of threads.
 Some coverlets are reversible, which means they have a different (but similar) pattern on each side, or a pattern on one side and a solid on the other.
 Reversible quilts typically stick to the same palette or theme on both sides.
 As far as construction goes, the coverlets are quilts, with two layers of fabric over a thin layer of batting.
 The coverlets also feature unique geometric or floral stitching.